rickpage/android-auto-update/README.md

 Same as the [original Android应用自动更新库(android-auto-update)](https://github.com/feicien/android-auto-update), but with strings + README translated to english.
 Android application automatic update library (android-auto-update)

+#### Improvements

+Instead of having to edit the library source code, updateChecker now takes an optional (soon to be required) URL where it can find a .json file describing the version info.

 ====================